At Fanshawe, everyone is welcome.

 Rainbow crosswalk (London Campus)

 Fanshawe College kicked off Pride celebrations in 2017 with the installation of a rainbow crosswalk at 1001 Fanshawe College Blvd.
 The rainbow crosswalk is a year-round signal of the inclusive and supportive environment for all students, staff and visitors regardless of sexual orientation or gender identity.
-The College renewed the rainbow-coloured paint on its commemorative crosswalk in July 2018.
+The College renewed the rainbow-coloured paint on its commemorative crosswalk in July 2018 and continues to refresh the colours as needed.

 Location: Crosswalk between Student Wellness Centre (J Building) and parking lot 6, London Campus